 Pontius Pilate was the fifth Roman governor of Judaea, serving under Emperor Tiberius.
 He presided over the trial of Jesus and ordered His crucifixion.
 Matthew tells us that Jesus’s silence before the charges at His trial “amazed” Pilate (Matt.
 27:14).
 Jesus’s responses were not what Pilate expected.
 They were strange.
 Don’t you know how many things you are accused of, Jesus?
 Why are you so quiet?

-We who read the Bible know that Jesus’s refusal to answer His accusers was in fulfillment of Old Testament prophecy.
+We Christians believe that Jesus’s refusal to answer His accusers was in fulfillment of Old Testament prophecy.
 The prophet Isaiah prepares us, saying,

 He was oppressed and He was afflicted,